 We have the answer, or rather, we have 9 answers.
 There is no one way to sleep with curly hair.
 It's all about finding a way to wear your hair to sleep that won't leave you with dents, frizz or flattened curls the next morning.
 Depending on the length of your hair, how loose or tight your curls are, and whether you wear your hair wet or dry to sleep, you just have to find the way that works best for you.
 Here are 9 ways to sleep with curls, but you can mix and modify these for your unique situation.

-Many curlies opt to sleep in a wet bun in order to cut down on frizz.
+Many curlies opt to sleep in a loose bun in order to cut down on frizz.
 Apply a leave-in conditioner and scrunch gel into hair before flipping it over and securing it into a bun.
 Make sure to keep your bun fairly loose so curls are not stretched out too much.
 Avoid a dent by twisting and tucking your bun very loosely and securing with a scrunchie.

 Many curly girls like to “pineapple” their dry hair as they sleep.

 Flip your dry hair all the way over, and secure into a very high and loose ponytail.
 Use a scrunchie or fabric covered hair tie in order to avoid breaking or denting the hair.
 Stand back up, and separate the ponytail so that half is on each side of your head.
 In the morning, a quick spritz of water or curl refresher will do the trick!